-To use either geo implementation effectively one must understand the principles under which it operates.
+To use the geo implementation effectively one must understand the principles under which it operates.

 A database administrator (DBA) should start by considering with how the data will be retrieved (queried), as only that consideration will inform how the data should best be stored.
 This is especially true when defining a geospatial encoding.
 While the usual datatype encodings such as